ozchamo/YAKKO/README.md

    - cd /YAKKO   # (if this is where you installed it)
    - ./yakko     # (to run it from the directory you're in.
 Surely you knew this ;)
 4) 'yakko' will start the OpenShift install process when there is no cluster defined, so no further parameters are necessary
-5) Follow instructions, my suggestion is that you run it manually until you get the hang of it
+5) Follow instructions, let it run 'AUTOMATICALLY' - you can amend mistakes on the go
-6) Once you get the flow, it can build a cluster AUTOMATICALLY.
-I've built many in one week
-7) Depending on your hardware and desired cluster size you can have a cluster up and running in 30-50 minutes
+6) Depending on your hardware and desired cluster size you can have a cluster up and running in 30-50 minutes
-8) Until there is no operational cluster, YAKKO will keep asking you to continue the install from where you left off
+7) Until there is no operational cluster, YAKKO will keep asking you to continue the install from where you left off
-9) Once a cluster is operational, YAKKO reports something like this, anytime you run it without parameters:
+8) Once a cluster is operational, YAKKO reports something like this, anytime you run it without parameters:

 ```
 __________________________________________________________________________

  YAKKO: Yet Another KVM Konfigurator for Openshift (Ver.
-8.00)
+9.10)
 __________________________________________________________________________

  CLUSTER: rectest.home  (Built: 13-Jun-2024@22:41:36)
  YAKKOID: 9848
- VERSION: 4.15.17
+ VERSION: 4.20.2
  @REDHAT: https://console.redhat.com/openshift/details/3c45c15e-1e0e-4e0a-a080-9dcb1daeaa41
- SUBNET:  192.168.141.0
+ SUBNET:  192.168.140.0
- CERTEXP: Fri 14 Jun 2024 21:54:25 AEST
+ CERTEXP: Tue 11 Nov 2025 21:54:25 AEST
- PURPOSE: This cluster is being built to show ver 8.0
+ PURPOSE: This cluster is being built to show ver 9.10

                state
  Web Console:  [ ✔ ]  https://console-openshift-console.apps.rectest.home